 Morphine is made from the poppy plant and is used in medicine as a powerful pain reliever.
 The sap from the unripe poppy plant bulbs is extracted and then manufactured into opium

 Morphine is usually only used for situations where a patient has severe pain.
 Why the hesitation?
 Well, morphine can have some serious side effects and is highly addictive.
 Like the Civil War example above, morphine has a history of being abused since it was first invented.

 When you take morphine, it first has to make its way into your bloodstream.
 From there, it crosses the blood-brain barrier to attach itself to the opioid receptors in your brain.
 These receptors make you feel an intense euphoria and work to help your body block out the pain.

 As with heroin, morphine can result in respiratory depression since it affects the central nervous system.

 As you continue to use morphine, your body becomes accustomed to that euphoric feeling and builds up tolerance.
 As the effects of morphine wear off, you have to take more and more to get the same effect.

 While morphine is a Schedule II drug in the U.S. and has a variety of medical uses, it’s still considered a dangerous drug that can lead to addiction.

-What is Heroin and How Does it Work?
+What Is Heroin and How Does It Work?

 Heroin (diacetylmorphine) is an illegal opioid that is also created from poppy and is sometimes made from morphine.
-It is a semi-synthetic product created by the acetylation of morphine, the natural product of opium.
+It is a semisynthetic product created by the acetylation of morphine, the natural product of opium.

 This sensation is what people describe as a high when they use heroin.
 But it’s also what creates a heroin addiction over time.
-Your brain links heroin to that rewarding feeling, which is why it is so highly addictive.
+Your brain links heroin to that rewarding feeling, which is why it is highly addictive.